 Michael Edward Stewart is an Honorary Research Fellow in the School of History, Classics, and Philosophical Inquiry at the University of Queensland, Australia.

-David Parnell is Associate Professor of History at Indiana University Northwest, USA.
+David Alan Parnell is an Associate Professor of History at Indiana University Northwest, USA.

-Conor Whately is Associate Professor at the University of Winnipeg, Canada.
+Conor Whately is an Associate Professor at the University of Winnipeg, Canada.